xue59/KillDoctorLuckyGameDesign/Milestone3_GamePlay/res/README.md

    Lucky go escaped.
 6. Line 226: quit game successfully with order 66.  :)

+   **Ms3ExampleRunHumanRunAttackFailed.txt**
+1. This example run logged that the human player tried an attempt on attacking Dr. Lucky, but failed due to be seen by other players in the neighbor room
+2. This can be found in log line 130: Player(hum222) Attack failed due to be seen!
+3. The player hum222 try attack Dr. Lucky using poking in room #1 Billiard Room, but it failed.

-4. Assumptions for the MS2:
+4. Assumptions for the MS2 and MS3:
    4.1: I assume that the visibility of the game for different players would be their neighboring rooms.
+Thus, players in neighboring room can see each other with out pet effect.
+If players can be seen each other they can not execute the attack or the attack will be failed.
    4.2: Assume that the total number of players and total turns are set when starting to run the game program, and those settings cannot be changed during the game.
-   4.3: Assume the player can only choose from one of three commands: [Move, Pick, Look].
+   4.3: Assume the player can only choose from one of 5
+   commands: [Move, Pick, Look, PetMove, Attack].
    4.4: Assume each command would consume 1 turn, and each player can only take 1 command during their turn.
    4.5: Assume the turn takes place in the order when players were added.